ColeGN/Whisppp/README.md

 - Introduce interactive features like polls and comments.

 ## Contributing
-If you’d like to contribute to Whispp or have feedback, feel free to contact me at [your email or contact link].
+If you’d like to contribute to Whispp or have feedback, feel free to contact me at gantogtokh0221@gmail.com

-## License
-This project is open-source and available under the [MIT License](LICENSE).